By Lucia Mutikani

 The unemployment rate fell one-tenth of a percentage point to 4.7 percent, even as more people rushed into the labor market, encouraged by the hiring spree.
 Economists had forecast employment increasing by 190,000 jobs last month.

 U.S. stocks rose, but gains were curbed by the prospect of higher borrowing costs.

 The dollar (.DXY) fell against a basket of currencies amid disappointment that wages were only growing gradually.
 The greenback was also hurt by news that the European Central Bank had discussed the possibility of raising interest rates before the end of its quantitative easing program.

 Prices for U.S. government bonds rose, with the yield on the benchmark 10-year Treasury note retreating from a 12-week high.

-With the labour market near full employment, wage growth could speed up as companies are forced to raise compensation to retain employees and attract skilled workers.
+With the labor market near full employment, wage growth could speed up as companies are forced to raise compensation to retain employees and attract skilled workers.
 A proxy for take-home pay rose a solid 0.5 percent in February.

 The annual wage increase is close to the 3 percent to 3.5 percent range that economists say is needed to lift inflation to the Fed's 2 percent target.
 Inflation is already firming, in part as commodity prices rise.

-Rising inflation, together with a tighter labour market, stock market boom and strengthening global economy, has left some economists expecting that the Fed could increase rates much faster than currently anticipated by financial markets.
+Rising inflation, together with a tighter labor market, stock market boom and strengthening global economy, has left some economists expecting that the Fed could increase rates much faster than currently anticipated by financial markets.